ADHD Resources & Support Directory

 CHADD (Children and Adults with ADHD)

-The nation's leading nonprofit serving the ADHD community since 1987.
+A long-running nonprofit serving people with ADHD and their families.
 Offers local chapters, support groups, educational webinars, an annual conference, and Attention magazine.
-Provides science-based information and advocacy.

 Visit CHADDADDitude Magazine